Last update: March 2025

 Depth of reasoning

 O1 and O3-mini literally take more time to think before they answer.
-This methodical, multi-step reasoning results in remarkably more accurate solutions for complex tasks.
-These models internally perform chain-of-thought reasoning and even check their own work.
+This methodical, multi-step reasoning leads to remarkably more accurate solutions for complex tasks.
+These models perform internal chain-of-thought reasoning and even check their own work.
 GPT-4o is also powerful, but provides answers more directly.
-Without explicit prompting, GPT-4o may not analyze as thoroughly, which can lead to errors in very complex cases that O1 would catch.
+Without explicit prompting, GPT-4o may not analyze as thoroughly, which can lead to errors in very complex cases that O1 would notice.

-GPT-4o process: Question → [Rapid processing] → Answer
+GPT-4o process: Question → [Quick processing] → Answer

 O1/O3 reasoning process: Question → [Internal step 1] → [Internal step 2] → [Self-verification] → [Internal step 3] → Answer